boisvertmathieu/wireguard-new-user-script/README.md

 ### Before first run :

-You will need to set you public ip or your dyndns domain name in the script on line 62:
+You will need to set you public ip or your dyndns domain name in the script here:

 ```
 echo "Endpoint = <your public ip or you domain name here>:47111" >> "${name}.conf"
 ```

+Of course, you will also need to have port forwarded the port 47111 in your router to your wireguard server as well.

 ### Note :